TheQuietKid20/Overwriting_MBR/README.md

 _______________________________________________________________________________________
 DISCLAIMER: All of the programs on my github profile are written for educational purposes only!
 I'm not responsible for any damage caused by these programs!
-Don't use it or modify it to use it as a malware
+Don't use it or modify it to use it as a malware.
 _____________________________________________________________________________________________